Nursery Places Available

-We are pleased to announce that Torridon Primary School has been awarded the UNICEF Bronze: Rights Committed Award.
+We are very pleased to announce that Torridon Primary School has been awarded the UNICEF SILVER: Rights Committed Award.

 A Rights Respecting School is a community where children’s rights are learned, taught, practiced, respected, protected and promoted.